UCSB-AMPLab/telar-docs/docs/7-reference/1-github-actions.md

 **Error:** `Failed to process image textile-001.jpg`

 **Solution:**
-- Verify image file exists in `components/images/objects/`
+- Verify image file exists in `components/images/`
+- Ensure object is listed in the `objects` tab of your Google Sheet or `objects.csv` with blank `iiif_manifest`
 - Check image isn't corrupted
 - Ensure image format is supported (JPG, PNG, TIFF)